silenn/attiny-heating-controller/README.md

 - Programm EEPROM with 'eeprom.bin';
 - Connect DS18B20's DQ pin to PB2;
 - Optional connect LED to PB1;
-- Now your Attiny13A will drive PB3 and PB4 high in the pulse mode if temperature is below -4 Celsius degrees and in the regular mode if temperature below -16;
+- Now your Attiny13A will drive PB3 and PB4 high in the pulse mode if temperature is below -4 Celsius degrees and in the regular mode if temperature below -16 degrees;
 - Enjoy.